jbergq/keeping-up-with-machine-learning/README.md

-# keeping-up-with-data-science
+# keeping-up-with-machine learning
-A curated list of daily/weekly sources for staying up-to-date with data science.
+A curated list of daily/weekly sources for staying up-to-date with machine learning and AI.

 ## Blogs
 * https://deepmind.com/blog